 The Travel Clinic is open to adults and children.
 To schedule your appointment you can:

 - Book by phone – Call our main line at 613-564-3950

 Plan to arrive 15 minutes prior to your scheduled appointment to allow time to register at reception and pay the travel consultation fee.

-You MUST have completed the travel questionnaire to the best of your ability PRIOR TO your scheduled appointment, including your medical history, previous immunizations and a detailed itinerary.
+Once your appointment is booked, we will email you the Pre-Travel Questionnaire.
+It is very important that you complete this to the best of your ability at least 48 hours PRIOR TO your scheduled appointment, including your medical history, previous immunizations and a detailed itinerary.